samueldelesque/react-simple-charts/README.md

 ###  DEPRECATION WARNING

 This component is now part of Salad-UI.
 Please [See docs](https://salad-ui.com/) for more information.
-(You can still install the charts as a standalone using `npm i --save salad-ui.charts`
+(You can still install the charts as a standalone using `npm i --save salad-ui.chart`

 [![npm version](https://badge.fury.io/js/react-simple-charts.svg)](https://badge.fury.io/js/react-simple-charts)